Healthy Homes Assessment Te Hauke

 Draught Stopping Te Hauke

-Draughts can lead to lower temperatures in homes.
-A damp house will cost more to heat, resulting in wasted energy and resulting in higher bills.
+Draughts can lead to less temperature in houses.
+A humid home costs more to heat, resulting in wasted energy and resulting in higher bills.

-If you can feel external air flowing in or the air is clear from a crack or a gap or crack, then it is most likely a gap or hole that needs sealing in any way.
-Cracks and gaps that are large should be permanently stopped.
-The gaps that exceed 3mm that allow air to enter or exit into the home need seals.
-For instance, if an open fireplace isn’t in use it can create draughts.
-This should be sealed from.
-Property managers and landlords are accountable for making sure that draughts from the fireplace are removed whenever possible.
+If you can feel external air flowing in or the air is clear from a gap or hole, then it’s most likely a gap or hole that requirements sealing in some way.
+Cracks or gaps with large gaps must be stopped permanently.
+The gaps that exceed 3mm that allow air in or out into the house require the sealing.
+In the case of an open fireplace is not in use, it can cause draughts and should be sealed from.
+Property managers and landlords are responsible for ensuring that these draughts are stopped in the maximum extent possible.

-There is no require to block gaps or holes that are part of the construction.
-For instance, small gaps around windows and doors could be necessary to allow movement of the structure as the house is heated and cools so that they can still be opened and closed rather than being stuck.
-We will inspect all windows and doors as part of our Healthy Homes assessment of your rental property.
+You don’t need to cover up holes or gaps which are part of the building.
+For instance, small gaps around doors and windows could be required to allow movement of the structure when the house warms and cools to allow them to be closed and opened rather than sticking.
+We will check every window and door during our Healthy Homes assessment of your rental property.

 draught stopping building inspections